Breast MRI

 When you arrive you will be asked to complete paperwork regarding your history and symptoms.
 We will escort you into a private dressing room where you can change into a gown and remove all jewelry, since these items contain metal, which disturbs MRI signals.
 A female technologist will position you for the scan.
 During the exam, you will lie on your stomach with your arms up over your head and you will enter the machine head first.
 So avoid eating a large meal prior to the exam.
 Most patients receive an injection of contrast material called gadolinium during the exam through an intravenous injection.
 A small intravenous catheter will be placed in your hand or arm.
 The injection of contrast material is necessary if the MRI is being performed for the diagnosis of breast cancer.
 It is sometimes not necessary if the sole intent of the study is to evaluate silicone breast implants.
 Adverse reactions to gadolinium are rare.
 You will be asked to lie very still, relax and breathe normally.

-- have a known BRCA1 or BRCA2 gene mutation
+• Have a BRCA1 or BRCA2 gene mutation

-- had radiation therapy to the chest when they were between the ages of 10 and 30 years
+• Had radiation to the chest between ages 10 and 30